 The nation has witnessed the decline of many of its major fisheries while seafood consumption has increased and continues to be encouraged because of its health benefits.
-To fill the gap between seafood demand and domestic harvests, the United States imports 86 percent of what is consumed leading to a seafood trade deficit of over $10 billion per year.
-With global wild fisheries harvests at a plateau of around 185 metric tons, some 50 seafood species are now produced from aquaculture.
+To fill the gap between seafood demand and domestic harvests, the United States imports nearly 90 percent of what is consumed leading to a seafood trade deficit of over $10 billion per year.
+With global wild fisheries harvests at a plateau of around 91.3 million metric tons, about 66.6 million tons are now produced from aquaculture.
 There are no projected increases in wild capture fisheries, but global aquaculture is predicted to increase by 33 percent over the next decade.
 These projections create opportunities for an expanded U.S. aquaculture industry and for innovative marketing strategies and value-added products for the nation’s wild fisheries industry.

 Sea Grant continues to play a leadership role in developing innovative technologies for all sectors of the seafood industry, including fishing, aquaculture, seafood processing and consumer safety, to ensure a safe and sustainable supply of seafood products now and for future generations.
 Seafood safety will continue to be a concern for consumers as foreign imports, some of which are associated with seafood contamination, continue to increase.
 Sea Grant’s partnership with NOAA Fisheries, state fisheries managers, seafood processors, fishing associations and consumer groups will ensure safe, secure and sustainable supplies of domestic seafood and decrease our reliance on seafood imports.